 Bar Chart in QlikView is very useful in comparing the data visually.
 Let us see the steps involved in creating the Bar Chart in QlikView with an example.
 For this QlikView Bar Chart demo, we are going to use the data present in the following Excel table.

-For example, If you want to check the Sales by Country, Region, or Continent we can use this bar chart.
-By seeing this bar chart, One can understand, Which country, or region is performing better compared to other.
+For example, If we want to check the Sales by Country, Region, or Continent, we can use this QlikView bar chart.
+By seeing this QlikView bar chart, One can understand, Which country, or region is performing better compared to others.

 Create a Bar Chart in QlikView

 In this QlikView Bar Chart example, we find out which color product is performing better than the other.
 For this, we use the Color Column on the X-Axis and the Sales Amount expression on the Y-Axis.